beyarkay/masters-thesis/src/03_lit_review.md

 real-world system would need some way to eliminate the portions of the dataset which do not contain any gestures.
 This is often [@TODO] called the segmentation problem.

-Some of the systems developed aim for "real-time" usage, although a consistent definition for real-time in this field is lacking.
-One approach would be to consider the response time of the system in terms of the number of predictions per second.
-This metric is often used, however papers have claimed "real-time" predictions when their systems operate at anywhere between 15Hz [@TODO] and 400Hz [@TODO].
-Some papers neglect to mention the prediction rate, and only describe the system as "real-time" [@TODO].\footnote{TODO should a description of what this paper will consider "real-time" be included here?}

-The majority of this review will discuss glove-based gesture recognition (subsection \ref{glove-based-gesture-recognition}) as the subject of this thesis is a glove-based system for gesture recognition.
-Subsection
-\ref{vision--and-wiki-based-gesture-recognition} will cover other means of gesture recognition that do not use a physical glove of some sort, namely vision-based and WiFi-based.
-Finally, subsection
-\ref{applications-of-gesture-recognition} will discuss how gesture recognition has been used over the decades and how that has affected its development.

-There are many different mechanical and electrical technologies involved.
-These will be given a brief explanation when they are first mentioned in a section, but the reader is guided towards the Glossary of Terms \ref{glossary-of-terms}
-for a more thorough description

-\footnote{TODO Note: Many vision-based papers declare the clumber of glove-based systems, and many glove-based systems declare the background sensitivity/occlusion problems of vision-based software.
-Both systems seem entirely unaware of wifi-based systems.
-Possibly because a popular survey (Mitra 2007) came out just before wifi CSI tech was discovered.}

-### Metrics used for comparison

-(TODO)

-- Explicit vs implicit segmentation
-- Number of classes
-- number of participants
-- number of repetitions
-- Model(s) used
-- Hardware used
-- Technology used
-- Movement (dynamic/static)
-- Glove/Vision/Wifi based
-- fidelity

 ## Glove-based Gesture Recognition